Feature Articles — Child Care

 Safety is probably the number one concern for parents of school-age children.
 Access to wholesome, interesting, age-appropriate activities for their children is another concern, especially in rural areas where transportation is a problem.
 Finding suitable programs can be a major hurdle.

 For families with more than one child, these arrangements can become expensive and very complicated.
-Family day care is a popular option for many parents during the summer, since the family day care home is usually located in the child’s own neighborhood.
+Family daycare is a popular option for many parents during the summer, especially since the family daycare home is usually located in or near the child’s own neighborhood.